Ned Rorem: 1949–1957: France and Morocco

 Rorem later remarked that the 1940s were formative for charting his future career and by 1950 he was certain of being a composer.
 With money from the Gershwin Prize, he left for France in early 1949, though spent much of the next two years in Morocco.
 He was hugely productive in the comparatively quieter Morocco, and produced a variety of compositions in rapid succession.
 He later explained that "The best influence for a composer is four walls.
 The light must come from inside.
 When it comes from outside, the result is postcard music."
 Among his earliest large-scale works, he wrote the ballet Melos in 1949, and both his Piano Concerto No. 2 and Symphony No. 1 1950.
 The ballet won the Prix de Biarritz in 1951, while the Symphony was premiered in Vienna in February 1951 by Jonathan Sternberg and the piano concerto in 1954 by Julius Katchen via French Radio.
 During this period he wrote numerous song cycles dedicated to a single textual source: Flight for Heaven (1950) to Robert Herrick; Six Irish Poems (1950) to George Darley; Cycle of Holy Songs (1951) to biblical texts; and To a Young Girl to W. B. Yeats.
 He composed his first opera, A Childhood Miracle, to Elliott Stein's libretto based on The Snow-Image, and Other Twice-Told Tales by Nathaniel Hawthorne.
-Though written in 1951, the opera was not premiered until May 10, 1955 in New York.
-He later received two further honors: the Lili Boulanger Award in 1950 and a Fulbright Scholarship in 1951.
+Though written in 1951, the opera was not premiered until May 10, 1955, in New York.
+He later received two further honors: the Lili Boulanger Memorial Fund Award in 1950 and a Fulbright Scholarship in 1951.

 On the Fulbright Scholarship, in 1951 Rorem settled in Paris to study with Arthur Honegger, a representative from the Les Six group of neoclassicist music.
-Unlike most young American musicians in the city, he did not study with Nadia Boulanger, who was opined that her instruction might tarnish his already individual style.
+Unlike most young American musicians in the city, he did not study with Nadia Boulanger, as she opined that her instruction might tarnish his already individual style.
 He became associated with the wealthy arts patron Marie-Laure de Noailles, at whose mansion he resided.
 Through her influence, he met with the leading Parisian cultural figures of his time, including other composers of Les Six, Francis Poulenc, Georges Auric and Darius Milhaud.
 Their proximity solidified the French influence of his style and he set numerous medieval French poems in the 1953 song cycle Poémes pour la paix.
 Other compositions written in Paris include: Piano Sonata No. 2 (1950); two ballets, Ballet for Jerry (1951) and Dorian Gray (1952); Design for Orchestra (1953); The Poet's Requiem (1955); and Symphony No. 2.
 A Paris concert in 1953 featured solely Rorem's compositions.